-Canaries: adventure sailing holiday
+Canaries: multi island adventure sailing holiday

 Be a part of this wonderful introductory level sailing adventure in the Canaries, sailing and exploring between Gran Canaria, Lanzarote and TenerifeThe islands of Gran Canaria, Lanzarote and Tenerife are the most perfect little adventure playground for sailing in the winter.
 Guaranteed trade winds, warm winter sun, gorgeous little harbours and anchorages and short distances.
 We keep a very flexible itinerary to ensure that whatever the wind direction when you are with us, you will sail to the real gems of the area.
 This is a perfect short break for all and an introductory level sail for those new to sailing.

 These are the available dates and routes.
 To book your place, please select the dates from the drop-down above the ‘Add to Cart’ button.

 - Start date / place: November 08 2021.
 Puerto Calero, Lanzarote